 Learn the Fundamentals of Digital Painting

-Ctrl+Paint: Watch all videos and practice all homework assignments
+Ctrl+Paint: Watch all free videos and practice all homework assignments

 Determine next step in this learning process